 There is an easier option.

-You might be looking for a facility management app that allows you to streamline rental property inspections.
+You might be looking for a facility management app and mobile forms for facility management that allows you to streamline rental property inspections.
 Perhaps you want something that will give you a complete, holistic view over your entire operation including auto-scheduled tasks, preventative maintenance reminders, invoicing and safe storage of customer data.
 Fortunately, you can build the right facility management app to suit your needs with the forms2 platform and as facilities management is one of the major sectors seeing the benefits of mobile business apps, there’s never been a better time to build your own!

 But first, let’s look at the 10 benefits of actually using a facility management app that will ensure your morning routines, morning rounds and morning coffee is uninterrupted.